SpongePowered/Configurate/README.md

     <version>3.1</version> <!-- Update this with the most recent version -->
 </dependency>
 ```
-This dependency statement is for the yaml format implementation.
+This dependency statement is for the hocon format implementation.
 Other formats managed in this repository use the same group id and versioning.
 The only dependency Configurate has is on Guava (check the pom for info on which version is currently being used)

 Now, to load: